PhoenixTales/wiki.gothicarchive.org/characters.md

 - German: `der Kontakter`
 - `recruits and teaches new Shadows` (design doc `NPCs per Guild`)
 - one of _Shadows Of Old Camp_

+## Cor Angar, the Avenger
+- in 0.64b alpha name `Angar` is used for a _Mercenary Of Old Camp_, `SLD_202_ANGAR`
+- `a former Templar who became a guru; takes care of the Templars` (design doc `NPCs per Guild`)
+- `teaches player character Templar psionic magic and weapons` (design doc `NPCs per Guild`)
+- in the final game he's a Templar rather than a Guru, but still counted among the leadership of the camp

 ## Cor Kalom, The Mastermind
 - described as `instructor` (alpha build) and `the teacher of all gurus` (design doc `NPCs per Guild`)